 A professional covering letter, with a tailored CV can really make your application stand out!
-When looking for a job or an apprenticeship, getting things right at the application stage will help your chances of success.
+Getting things right at the application stage will help your chances of success.
 Most recruitment is online nowadays so the covering letter and CV can be done in Word and emailed to the company.